imagestream/opuntia-docs/Opuntia-manual/configuration/firewall.rst

 into a Zone and then apply a single firewall rule to the Zone.
 This simplifies the configuraion of the firewall ruleset by reducing the total number of rules.

-Opuntia implments two Zones by default *Managment* and *Wan*.
+Opuntia implments two Zones by default *Management* and *Wan*.

-Depending on your hardware platform; interfaces may be included in the *Wan* or *Managment* zones by default.
+Depending on your hardware platform; interfaces may be included in the *Wan* or *Management* zones by default.
 See your QuickStart
 Guide for more information.

 By default Opuntia allows access to the Web GUI on ANY IPv4/IPv6 interface address.
 The